 FLYHT Weather Observations is a solution that leverages our patented Tropospheric Airborne Meteorological Data Reporting (TAMDAR) sensor system as well as Aircraft Meteorological Data Relay, AMDAR-over-AFIRS, which both collect real-time weather data.
 This application will provide customers with weather observations, as well as icing and turbulence conditions.

-Provided as an integrated solution to FLYHTMap, our Weather Observations product visually renders weather data with flight information.
+Our Weather Observations product visually renders weather data with flight information.
 The interface provides access to the “soundings” page, which shows Skew-T diagrams generated from both ascent and descent of equipped aircraft.

 FLYHT’s TAMDAR system delivers in real-time a critical and unique, high resolution data stream to provide improved atmospheric analysis and weather observations.